lluisalemanypuig/elo-chess-tracker/README.md

 	mikhail.botvinnik  | "the science of logic"            | Member, Admin
 	vasily.smyslov     | "never play f6"                   | Member, Admin, Teacher

-The passwords do not include the quote characters `"`; they are only used here as delimiters.
+The actual passwords do not include the quote characters `"`; they are only used here as delimiters.
 Yes, passwords include spaces.
 Usernames correspond to famous chess players.
 Some of the passwords are quotes attributed to their corresponding chess player, other passwords are quotes attributed to different famous chess players.

 ### Edit the configuration file

-Edit the configuration file `configuration_sample.json` appropriately.
-Said file contains the following fields
+Edit the configuration file `webpage/configuration.json` appropriately.
+This file contains the following fields

 	{
 		"ssl_certificate": {
-			"public_key_file": "$PUBLIC_PEM",
+			"public_key_file": "server.cert",
-			"private_key_file": "$PRIVATE_PEM",
+			"private_key_file": "server.key",
-			"passphrase_file": "$PASSPHRASE_TXT"
+			"passphrase_file": ""
 		},

 		"favicon": "path/to/icon.png",